Basic principles of complaints

 We have repeatedly discussed the common complaint procedure in our texts.
 Let us therefore just repeat the basic principles, which we will continue to build on.

-Legal liability for the quality of goods applies in the first six months after purchase, when the law operates with a presumption that the goods are defective on receipt.
+Legal liability for the quality of goods applies in the first six months after purchase, when the law operates with a presumption of defectiveness of the goods on receipt.
 However, it is still the case that if a defect appears within 24 months of purchase (or receipt of the goods), you have the right to make a claim, which must be settled by the seller.

 You can make a claim at the seller’s premises or at an authorised service centre listed on the warranty card.
 The place of claim is determined by the identification number or business name on the receipt.
 In the case of a network of stores managed by one company, you can claim the goods at any of their stores.
 The only exceptions are franchises that use the same logo and brand name, but in most cases they are different business entities.